 where \(\bm{I}\) denotes the identity matrix.
 Notably, this regularization alleviates overfitting on these samples, thereby enhancing the algorithm's robustness.
 In our experiments, we typically set \(\alpha\) to \(1 \times 10^{-4}\) or lower.

 \textbf{Adaptive Weight Balancing}.
-Setting uniform weights for $\lambda_i$ in Eq.~\eqref{eq:IterIS} leads to the same unbalanced issues encountered in previous works.
+Setting uniform weights for $\lambda_i$ in Eq.~\eqref{eq:IterIS} leads to the same imbalanced issues encountered in previous works.
 To mitigate this, we introduce adaptive weights for balancing, defined as follows:

-This choice of \(\lambda_{i}\) mitigates unbalances in the optimization process, preventing any terms from being overly prioritized.
+This choice of \(\lambda_{i}\) mitigates imbalances in the optimization process, preventing any terms from being overly prioritized.

 \textbf{Analysis of IterIS}.
 By leveraging the directed acyclic graph structure in deep learning models, we derive an upper bound on the iteration count for our algorithm's convergence\footref{footnote: appendix}.
-Given an encoder with N-layer self-attention modules, where the Q, K, and V matrices are fine-tuned using LoRA, our algorithm can converge after \(N-1\) iterations.
+Given an encoder with J-layer self-attention modules, where the Q, K, and V matrices are fine-tuned using LoRA, our algorithm can converge after \(J-1\) iterations.
 To prevent overfitting, we cap the iterations at 20 in our experiments.
 Despite the increased number of iterations, IterIS converges with significantly fewer samples compared to previous methods, maintaining a low overall inference count and ensuring computational efficiency.
 Additionally, our method bypasses the computational demands of gradient-based training through closed-form solutions and layer-wise updates.
-Full process of IterIS is illustrated in the appendix, with the complete procedure detailed in Algorithm \ref{alg:IterIS}.
+Efficiency analysis and full process of IterIS are illustrated in the appendix, with the complete procedure detailed in Algorithm \ref{alg:IterIS}.